 3. Objectives and Scope of Activities.

-The Committee provides advice to the Secretary of Veterans Affairs (SECVA) regarding the administration of benefits by the Department of Veterans Affairs (VA) for women Veterans; reports and studies pertaining to women Veterans; and the needs of women Veterans related to health care, rehabilitation benefits, compensation, outreach and other VA benefits and programs.
+The Committee provides advice to the Secretary of Veterans Affairs (Secretary) regarding the administration of benefits by the Department of Veterans Affairs (VA) for women Veterans; reports and studies pertaining to women Veterans; and the needs of women Veterans related to health care, rehabilitation benefits, compensation, outreach, and other VA benefits and programs.

 4. Description of Duties.

-In carrying out its primary responsibility of providing advice to SECVA, the Committee will provide a report to SECVA not later than July 1st of each year, which includes:
+The Committee provides a report to the Secretary not later than July 1st of each year, which includes:

 2. a review of VA programs and activities designed to meet such needs;